 Are you a fan of art exhibitions?
 Then the 3-day pass for art exhibitions and galleries is definitely for you.
 It includes admission to 5 different exhibitions.
 The Deichtorhallen and the Hamburger Kunsthalle are also included.

-14. Visit the miniature wonderland
+14. Miniature wonderland

 This is one of Germany´s most famous and most visited sight ever.
 Here you will feel like Gulliver on his travels through Lilliput.
 However, the whole world is on display in Miniaturwunderland.
 From Italy to Rio de Janeiro to the fictitious Knuffingen, you will find numerous lovingly designed miniature worlds here.